North Carolina voter rally ends with pepper spray, arrests

 Multiple people were arrested outside Alamance County’s courthouse and police used pepper spray to disperse the crowd, news outlets reported.

-Lindsay Ayling, a graduate student who participated in the rally, told The Associated Press police used tear gas indiscriminately and without reason on the crowd, including on children.
+Lindsay Ayling, a graduate student and anti-racism activist who participated in the rally, told The Associated Press police used tear gas indiscriminately and without reason on the crowd, including on children.

 “The police were looking for excuses to use pepper spray and arrest members of the crowd,” she said.